Itchy eyes? Sneezing and coughing all day? Maybe a sore throat too?

 One of the biggest non-tree pollen concerns is Ragweed.
 Ragweed’s pollinating season is mainly Fall, but it can wreak havoc for certain people year-round.
 Ryegrass also causes allergy symptoms for many in the Baltimore area.
 Although pollen cannot be stopped, it can help to tune into which and when flowering plants might come for you!

 Grass pollen season: May – up to October

 Weed pollen season: September – November

 Angiosperms which consist of 300,000 species (around 80 percent of known green plants) include several that also depend on wind pollination.
 Unlike with gymnosperms, these wind pollinators spread in greater numbers and as smaller, less visible pollen grains.
 These include birch, elm, alder, ash, oak, maple and hickory and several more.

 But if it offers any peace of mind, only about 100 of the 60,000 tree species out there cause allergies!
 Most times, whichever one of those 100 trees are causing you seasonal allergies / hay fever will be angiosperm.
 Of course, there are also flowering weeds and grasses whose pollen pose issues too.

-Photographed above are ash trees and below are the leaves of a maple tree.
+Photographed above are ash trees (left) and the leaves of a maple tree (right).
 Both species are flowering trees that cause minor to severe allergies for many.